mstaicu/front-end-boilerplate/README.md

 ## Installation

-1. Make sure you have Bower and NPM installed
+1. Make sure you have npm installed
-2. Install the required npm modules by running 'npm install'
-3. Install the front-end dependencies by issuing 'bower install'
+2. Issuing 'npm install' will fetch the required node modules and install all the front-end dependencies via bower
-4. Create the app bundle by running 'gulp build'
+3. Create the app bundle by running 'gulp build'

 ## Usage